It all started with the radio.

 Because I knew, I knew it had nothing to do with the wires; it had to do with the fact that my radio and TV were in cahoots.
 They were trying to control me.

-Okay…this is dysfunctional thinking.
+Okay.
+This is dysfunctional thinking.
 This is the kind of logic Bones might manufacture.
-Luckily, I had a Spock-like rational self who pointed out that the sensible thing to do was replace the radio and deal with the faulty wiring.
-Luckier still, I had a wise self, a Zen-like Captain Kirk, who suggested that the radio and TV were doing me a favor.
+Luckily, I had a Spock-like rational self who pointed out the sensible thing to do was replace the radio and deal with the faulty wiring.
+Luckier still, I had a wise self, a Zen-like Captain Kirk, who suggested the radio and TV were doing me a favor.
 They were telling me to spend less time tuning into them, and more time tuning into myself.

 So I did the mindful thing.